-A British multinational public services company.
-Operates private prison and detention centers in the UK, Australia, and New Zealand.
+A British multinational outsourcing company that operates prisons and immigration jails in the UK, Australia, and New Zealand.

 Serco Group PLC is a UK-based company that provides outsourcing services to government agencies and corporations around the world.
 The company operates in five sectors: military, prisons & immigration detention, transportation, and health services.
 Serco has over 50,000 employees and manages over 500 contracts.
 In 2018, the company’s total revenue was approximately $3.6 billion.
 Serco’s “Justice” and “Immigration” business portfolios, which include prisons, immigration jails, and detainee transport and monitoring, constitute 17 percent of its total revenue as of 2018.
 The company tried and failed to enter the U.S. immigration detention business.
 Serco is also one of the world’s top 100 military contractors and its military contracts constituted 30 percent of its total 2018 revenue.

 Managing Prisons and Immigration Jails in the UK, Australia, and New Zealand